 Build Your Savings

-And as you make you the effort to reduce expenses and increase income, you must, of course, actually save the money these efforts yield.
+As you make the effort to reduce expenses and increase income, you must, of course, actually save the money these efforts yield.
 Build savings by having a certain amount automatically deposited into a savings or investment account.
-If you pay off a debt or are able to decrease your spending on an item already in your budget, have the money in the budgeted deposited into savings regularly.
+If you pay off a debt or are able to decrease your spending on an item already in your budget, have the money in the budget deposited into savings regularly.

 And be careful not to break into that savings for just any old thing.
 Determine in advance what you are saving for so that you know when it's the right time to spend it.